Bordeaux and Loire Valley Tour

 Rates + Dates + Registration

-Rates are per person land only - Hotel accommodations double occupancy - Meals as described on itinerary (wines/beverages included) - Train tickets - All group visits - All taxes and service fees
+Rates are per person land only - Hotel accommodations double occupancy - Meals as described on itinerary (wines/beverages included) - Train tickets to CDG airport or to Paris center - All group visits and tasting fees - All taxes and service fees